platform9/new-go-app/README.md

 # instructions

-- clone this repo
+- Do this... `git clone https://github.comp/platform9/new-go-app.git ; cd new-go-app ; ./new-go-app.sh`
-- change the code in my-app/
+- Answer the questions
-- run `new-go-app.sh`
-- It will tell you what to do !
+- cd to your fresh gopath and start hacking something useful together.

+# What next?

+- Tell your friends to stop writing bash scripts for one off programs